awslabs/dynamodb-continuous-backup/README.md

 * Adding an update stream to the DynamoDB table.
 This costs $.02/100,000 reads after the first 2.5M reads per update stream
 * Adding a Kinesis Firehose Delivery Stream per table.
 This costs $.035/GB ingested to the delivery stream
 * Backup data storage on S3.
-This costs the customer ~ $.03/GB
+This costs ~ $.03/GB depending on region
 * CloudTrail forwarding to CloudWatch Logs.
-This costs $.50/GB but as we only forward CreateTable and DeleteTable events, the cost should be minimal
+This costs $.50/GB, but as we only forward CreateTable and DeleteTable events, the cost should be minimal
 * AWS Lambda invocations to forward DynamoDB Update Stream data to Kinesis Firehose.
-This costs $.20/million invocations, after the first million.
+This costs $.20/1 million invocations, after the first 1 million.

-We believe that these costs are relatively low, but you should assess the cost implications to running this solution in your account, especially on tables with a very large number of write IOPS.
+We've provided a [simple cost calculator](cost-calculator.xlsx) that will help you _estimate_ how much this solution will cost.
+You just need to indicate how many Items are created/modified per day, and the size of those updates.
+For example, 10M DynamoDB Item inserts/updates per day, at 1KB per Item, would cost approximately $142 for backup/month.
+In addition to using this simple calculator, you should review the cost implications of running this solution in your account, especially on tables with a very large number of write IOPS.

 # Getting Started